 Untreated glaucoma can cause optic nerve damage and loss of peripheral vision that can result in blindness.
-The tests described above are the best way to detect and monitor this disease.
-If these tests show abnormalities, your doctor can then start or modify treatment to prevent further damage and loss of vision.
+These tests are some of the ways that we help to detect, monitor and manage this disease.
+If any of these tests show abnormalities, your optometrist can then start or modify treatment to prevent further damage and loss of vision.

 - LPI (Laser Peripheral Iridotomy)